3 dead after commercial crabbing vessel capsizes off Oregon

-PORTLAND, Ore.
-(AP) — A commercial crabbing boat capsized in rough waters off the Oregon coast, killing the three men aboard and sending a shock wave through a seafaring community already struggling from a monthlong delay to the annual crabbing season.
+PORTLAND, Ore. — A commercial crabbing boat capsized in rough waters off the Oregon coast, killing the three men aboard and sending a shock wave through a seafaring community already struggling from a monthlong delay to the annual crabbing season.

 The U.S. Coast Guard said the vessel, the Mary B. II, overturned about 10 p.m.
 Tuesday as it crossed Yaquina Bay bar in Newport, Oregon.
 The bar is one of the most notorious off the Oregon coast, and authorities said crews faced 12- to 14-foot (3.6- to 4.2-meter) waves as they tried to rescue the fishermen.